ATRONS/backend/README.md

 optional query param: page [default 0] returns a list of providers

+### GET /api/v1/admin/users/providers/search
+required query param: name
+optional query param: page [default 0] other query params will be added in the future retrieves list of providers that start with the name

 ### PUT /api/v1/admin/users/providers/:id
 accepts all model fields except the unchanging ones (auth related, legal_name etc..) returns the updated document